 As your furnace starts up and begins to add warmth to your house, it’s typical for it to make some noise.
 These sounds, including the burners igniting and the blower whirring, are all part of the normal start-up steps.

-But there are a couple of approaches you can do to make your furnace less noisy this winter.
+But there are a few approaches you can do to make your furnace quieter this winter.

-1. Schedule Regular Furnace Maintenance
+1. Schedule Annual Furnace Maintenance

-If little furnace problems are left ignored, they could lead to a breakdown later on.
-By unearthing these troubles early, our techs can get your furnace taken care of before heating season begins.
+If little furnace troubles go ignored, they may lead to trouble down the road.
+By finding these issues sooner, our pros can get your furnace fixed before heating season is in full swing.

 2. Frequently Install a New Furnace’s Air Filter

-Our advice for replacing your furnace filter:
+Our advice for changing your furnace filter:

-- Flat filter: Monthly
+- Flat filter: Every month

 - Pleated filter: Every three months

-Some furnaces, often older ones, could be noisier than others.
-But if you’re detecting extremely loud or odd noises, it may be time to contact a heating and cooling company like Phelps Heating & Cooling for furnace repair in Hodgenville.
+Some furnaces, often older ones, may be noisier than others.
+But if you’re noticing very loud or strange noises, you should get in touch with a heating and cooling company like Phelps Heating & Cooling, Inc. for furnace repair in Hodgenville.